cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 runtime namespaces that culminates in the tasks of the suite.
-Order of precedence is determined by the C3 linearization algorithm as used to find the *method resolution order* in Python language class hiearchies.
+Order of precedence is determined by the C3 linearization algorithm as used to find the *method resolution order* in Python language class hierarchies.
 For details and examples see :ref:`NIORP`.

 [runtime] ``->`` [[\_\_NAME\_\_]]